GNC (company)

-GNC Holdings, LLC (abbreviated GNC; alternatively General Nutrition Centers) is a retail company based in Pittsburgh, Pennsylvania.
+GNC Holdings, LLC (an initialism of General Nutrition Centers) is an American multinational retail and nutritional manufacturing company based in Pittsburgh, Pennsylvania.
 It specializes in health and nutrition related products, including vitamins, supplements, minerals, herbs, sports nutrition, diet, and energy products.

-In 2020, Harbin Pharmaceutical Group, a Chinese state-owned pharmaceutical manufacturer, acquired the company.
+It is a wholly owned subsidiary of Harbin Pharmaceutical Group, a Chinese state-owned pharmaceutical manufacturer.

 History

-In 1935, David Shakarian opened a small health food store, Lackzoom, in downtown Pittsburgh.
-He made US$35 on his first day and was able to open a second store within six months.
-A year later, Shakarian suffered from what appeared to be a fatal blow when the Ohio River flooded into downtown on St. Patrick's Day.
-Both of his stores were wiped out.
-But he opened a new store the next year and later began a mail-order business, shipping health foods and later vitamins and prescription drugs throughout the country.
-Major expansion began in the 1960s.
-Shakarian said the physical fitness movement, anxiety about smoking and the growth shopping centers brought success to his business venture.
+In 1935, David Shakarian, an Armenian-American businessman, opened a small health food store originally named Lackzoom, in downtown Pittsburgh.
+He made $35 USD on his first day and was able to open a second store within six months.
+Despite initial setbacks, such as the Ohio River flooding into downtown on St. Patrick's Day that wiped out both stores in 1936, Shakarian persevered and reopened the next year.
+He later expanded into mail-order sales of health foods, vitamins, and prescription drugs, capitalizing on the growing interest in physical fitness and health consciousness during the 1960s.

 In the 1960s, the company changed the name of its stores to General Nutrition Centers.
 Shakarian stepped down as chief executive officer in February 1984 but continued as chairman until his death later that year.

 Shakarian took GNC public (listed on the NYSE) in the 1980s.
 Gary Daum was named chief executive office in February 1984.
 In May 1985, Jerry Horn took on the role.
 GNC was taken private and sold to Thomas H. Lee Partners a PE investment/management fund in the late 1980s.
 Thomas Lee ran GNC and took it public prior to selling the company to Royal Dutch Numico and Numico acquired GNC in 1999; it sold GNC to Apollo Management in 2003.
 Ontario Teachers' Pension Plan and Ares Management bought GNC in 2007.
 GNC went public in 2011.
 In 1990, the company considered relocating but a public/private effort retained GNC headquarters in Downtown Pittsburgh.